PAIR-code/what-if-tool/website/src/learn.md

 {% include partials/tutorial-link-element c-title: "Exploring Features Overview To Identify Biases", link: "/learn/tutorials/features-overview-bias",
 c-copy: "Explore datapoints in Features Overview to identify sources of bias." %}

-{% include partials/tutorial-link-element c-title: "Custom Prediction Functions", link: "/learn/tutorials/custom-prediction",
-c-copy: "Learn to use the What-If Tool with arbitrary python functions, and how to include feature attributions in the analysis." %}

 {% include partials/tutorial-link-element c-title: "Exploring Attributions", link: "/learn/tutorials/attributions",
 c-copy: "Learn how to analyze feature attributions in the What-If Tool." %}